joelparkerhenderson/architecture-decision-record/README.md

 1. Decision documentation

-    * Many templates and tools for decisison capturing exist.
+    * Many templates and tools for decision capturing exist.
     * See agile communities, e.g. M. Nygard's ADRs.
     * See traditional software engineering and architecture design processes, e.g. table layouts suggested by IBM UMF and by Tyree and Akerman from CapitalOne.